Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 Why can’t I hear callers on my Samsung phone?

 2. Software troubles.
-If the software installed on your Samsung device encounters issues during usage, functions such as the camera, microphone, receiver, etc. might temporarily stop working.
+If the software installed on your Samsung device encounters issues during usage, functions such as the camera, microphone, receiver, etc., might temporarily stop working.

 6. An interception from 3rd party apps.
 When you give malicious third-party apps access to your earpiece, they might override the function and use it in their favor.
 You can boot into Safe Mode to be sure of the cause of the problem before taking action.

-ALSO, READ > How to Fix Can’t Hear Phone Calls unless Speaker is ON
+ALSO, READ > How to Fix Can’t Hear Phone Calls Unless Speaker is ON

 Samsung Can’t Hear Caller Unless on Speaker – Fixes

-Increase your Phones Volume While on Call.
+Increase Your Phone Volume While on Call.

 Move to a Serene Environment